 I finally got around to upgrading my OS X installation from Mojave to High Sierra - my OS update schedule is usually based on the old pilot wisdom of “don’t fly the A model of anything”.
 As part of the upgrade, I ended up reinstalling all homebrew packages including Emacs to make sure I was all up to date.
 That proved to be a big mistake as I suddenly had a GUI-less Emacs.
 Of course I found the post on Irreal about the Emacs homebrew package being broken on Mojave after, well, I noticed that my Emacs GUI wasn’t working.
 Oops.

 A bit more poking around the Internet brought me to the homebrew cask for the Emacs Mac Port.
 As the screenshot below shows, it works with a UI on Mojave, so if you’re looking for an alternative to the regular Emacs port, this one seems to be fine, at least based on a quick “test drive”.

-Time to make sure that the installed packages are also working as it doesn’t seem to recognise org2blog and I ended up having to write this post in the WordPress editor.
+Time to make sure that the installed packages are also working as it does not seem to recognise org2blog and I ended up having to write this post in the WordPress editor.
 Can’t have that.